Portage, Pennsylvania: Fire company

 The Portage Volunteer Fire Company was chartered in 1906.
 At this time, it was a one-bay-door barn with a horse-drawn engine.
 In 1936, the company updated their fleet with a new American LaFrance engine.
 They were one of the first companies to have purchased a fire engine, and they began to run mutual aid to other departments.
 Many years later, they got more apparatus, and realized the single garage building was too small, so in 1977, they constructed the municipal building/fire station that also houses the Portage Boro Police Department.
 In 2009, the Cassandra Volunteer Fire Company and Portage Volunteer Fire Company merged to better serve the community and eliminate duplication of services in the area.
 In 2015, members from the Wilmore Volunteer Fire Company and Portage Volunteer Fire Company accepted a merger to better serve their communities.
 Today, the Portage Volunteer Fire Company operates out of two stations and has a fleet of one 75 ft Quint, one rescue engine, one engine, one tanker, one ATV/brush unit, and two support vehicles.
 In late 2015, PVFC will be receiving a new 3,000-gallon 4 Guys Tanker and in 2016 a new Sutphen Rescue-Engine to replace retired Rescue 83.
+As of 2023 their old Sutphen ladder truck was sold and got a 1995 red Sutphen tower and then they got a 2024 Sutphen ladder truck with a new feature that was new for Sutphen and as of 2024 they plan on selling their special services truck.